Short Story by Percival Campoamor Cruz

 “How in the world!?” the man wondered.

-On his own account, Amang told how the desire to see the face of Jesus Christ became so strong, that one day, a strange, miraculous, spiritual moment took place.
+On his own account, Amang talked about how the desire to see the face of Jesus Christ became so strong, that one day, a strange, miraculous, spiritual moment took place.
 He was busy working in his studio when he heard a knock on the door.
 When Amang opened the door, he saw Jesus Christ who said, “Look at my face.
 Now, you can make the bust.”